madsrumlenordstrom/penta-five/README.md

 This repository contains all sources files for the project.
 The processor was designed and implemented by Ulrik Helk and Mads Rumle Nordstroem.

-This project asumes a unix like OS and basic development tools installed.
+This project assumes a unix like OS and basic development tools installed.

 ```sbt``` is used as a build tool and ```verilator``` is needed to run simulations.